grisu/gricli/USAGE.md

 Parameters:

     backend : The Grisu backend.

 The choice of backend is one of:

     BeSTGRID : The default backend.
     DEV      : The development backend.

-If there is no certificate proxy the user is asked details to create one.
+If there is no proxy certificate the user is asked to create one.

 Example usage: